-The full story behind the first major crypto hack and how much really was lost.
+The full story behind the first major crypto hack – MtGox Hack – and how much really was lost.

 MtGox was one of the very first platforms on which people could buy, sell, and trade bitcoin.

-However, in early 2014, at the height of its operations and no longer in the hands of McCaleb (who sold in 2011 to French developer Mark Karpelès), everything ground to an abrupt halt in the wake of revelations that hundreds of thousands of bitcoin were missing.
+However, in early 2014, at the height of its operations and no longer in the hands of McCaleb (who sold in 2011 to French developer Mark Karpelès), everything ground to an abrupt halt in the wake of revelations that hundreds of thousands of bitcoin were missing as a result of now famous MtGox Hack.

-For several years afterward, the MtGox wallet incident with 850,000 lost bitcoin (~7% of the total BTC supply and valued around $473M at the time), remained the biggest theft the crypto world had ever seen.
-To this day, many MtGox users are still waiting to be reimbursed, and only a handful of larger cyber thefts have occurred.
+For several years afterward, the MtGox hack with 850,000 lost bitcoin (~7% of the total BTC supply and valued around $473M at the time), remained the biggest theft the crypto world had ever seen.
+To this day, many MtGox hack victims are still waiting to be reimbursed, and only a handful of larger cyber thefts have occurred.

 The $473M MtGox Hack Timeline

 Due to the chaotic nature of the early Bitcoin markets and the novelty of the crypto exchange business model, many of the details about the MtGox hack are spread over several months and even years, and not everything is accounted for.
 As an example, MtGox “found” 200k missing BTC several months after the exchange was closed down, and the biggest theft occurred several years before it was even noticed.
-I’ll do my best to break it all down.
+I’ll do my best to break the MtGox hack down.

 February 7, 2014: